cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 ## 1. Problem setup

 The orbital collision problem can be stated in classical mechanics as an initial value problem.
 The objective is to determine whether the trajectories of a pair of spatial objects will intersect in a given time horizon.
-A reasonable model is....
+For this purpose, point-particle dynamics serves as an appropriate model.
+Let us assume that the satellite's position in orbit is governed by the following second-order differential equation

+$$

+$$

 If the problem were fully deterministic, one could for example evolve the equation of motion of point partciles